 - There are different ways to crochet this stitch – some crochet patterns start with multiples of 4 + 6 and some with 3 + 2 or 3 + 1.

-- It may sound confusing, but you will either start with 1 or 2dc's and proceed with the dc groups and end with either one or 2 dc stitches.
+- It may sound confusing, but you will either start with 1 or 2dc’s and proceed with the dc clusters and end with either one or 2 dc stitches.

 How many chain stitches do you need for your crochet project in the flat granny stitch?

 It will always depend on your yarn, the size of your hook and the project you are about to attempt.